ChawitTe/ChawitTe/README.md

 # Welcome to my Data Analyst Projects
 - 👋 Hi, I’m Chawit
-- 👀 I’m interested in Data Analytics and Data Science.

 <!---
 ChawitTe/ChawitTe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.